Rubenito/Folder-Backup/README.md

 # Folder-Backup
 ## Structure & execution
 ### Repository structure
-Since this coding task is for a QA position, I decided to show some of QA I did while working on it.
+Since this coding task is for a QA position, I decided to show some of the QA I did while working on it.
 The actual project lives in Folder-Backup, the testing I did in Folder-Backup-Test.
 ### Project execution
 Since I used P/Invoke to compare the contents of a file the project needs to be build once before the unit tests work.
 ## Notable decisions